mzaiss/MRTwin_pulseq/README_HOME.md

 ## General Settings of Spyder ##

-To have plots as separate window, go to Tools->Preferences.
+To have plots as separate window, which allows resizing and zooming, go to Tools->Preferences.
 Then on the rider IPythonKonsole go to Graphics and choose for the graphics backend: Automatic.

 Then you have to close and restart spyder.